Guide to Siargao

 The overnight ferry departs Cebu at 9pm and arrives Surigao City at 7am.
 You’ll have a small bunk bed and fresh linens.
 I took the ferry twice and found it fairly comfortable to sleep on, but my tall boyfriend had a hard time.
 Tickets cost 1600php ($28) and can be purchased online.

-Getting to town from the airport and ferry port
+How to get to town from the airport and ferry port

-Getting around Siargao
+How to get around Siargao

 When to visit Siargao